A Story of the Mandan Nation

 Old-Woman-Who-Never-Dies has large patches of corn, kept for her by the great stag and by the white-tailed stag.
 Blackbirds also help her guard her corn patches.
 The corn patches are large; therefore, the Old Woman has the help also of the mice and the moles.
 In the spring the birds go north, back to Old-Man-Who-Never-Dies.

 In the olden time, Old-Woman-Who-Never-Dies lived near the Little Missouri.
 Sometimes people visited her.
 One day twelve came, and she offered them only a small kettle of corn.
 They were very hungry, and the kettle was very small.
-But as soon as it was empty, it at once became filled again, so all the Indians had enough to eat.
+But as soon as it was empty, it at once became filled again, so all the people had enough to eat.